cloyop/test2/README.md

    ### 2. Process Generation Request in Studio/Retouch

    * #### Header Validation:
       * The backend validates the header.
-If the preferred language is not English, proceed to make an OpenAI API call to translate the text using a predefined prompt:
+If the preferred language is not English, proceed to make an DeepL API call to translate the text:

          ```
         Request: